WebDevStudios/wds-blocks/.github/PULL_REQUEST_TEMPLATE.md

 ### Steps to verify the solution

 How will a stakeholder test this?
-Please list the steps.
+Please list the steps:

-### Other

--   [ ] Is this issue accessible?
-(Section 508/WCAG 2.1AA)
--   [ ] Does this pass CrossBrowserTesting.com?
-(Edge, Safari, Chrome, Firefox)
--   [ ] Will this pull request require [updating the wiki?](https://github.com/WebDevStudios/wds-block-starter/wiki)
+1.